The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me

 Offers Telehealth

-Lauren Feldman is a Neurologist in Charlotte, North Carolina.
+Lauren Feldman is a Neurologist practicing medicine in Charlotte, North Carolina.
 Dr. Feldman is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Generalized Tonic-Clonic Seizure, Seizures, Memory Loss, and Partial Seizure.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Generalized Tonic-Clonic Seizure, Seizures, Memory Loss, and Partial Seizure.
+Dr. Feldman is board certified in American Board Of Psychiatry And Neurology.
 Dr. Feldman is currently accepting new patients.

 Experienced in Opsoclonus-Myoclonus Syndrome